Go, Cubs, Go: Thematic issues

 The song is perceived as an upbeat one that leaves listeners with a happy feeling.
 It is described as having catchy riffs and exuberant vocals that characterized the essence of Cubs fandom while, noting in the lyrics, "You can catch it all on WGN."
-(That particular lyric is now partially out of date, as WGN radio, which had carried Cubs games in some form or another since 1925, gave up the radio rights to the Cubs in 2015 to CBS Radio.
-Until 2019, WGN-TV still carried a portion of the Cubs game FTA telecasts.)
+That particular lyric is now partially out of date, as WGN radio, which had carried Cubs games in some form or another since 1925, gave up the radio rights to the Cubs in 2015 to CBS Radio, which was followed by the Cubs taking their TV rights from WGN-TV to an in-house channel with the launch of Marquee Sports Network in 2020.
 The new Manic Sewing Circle cover is a ska-punk version instead of the original folk music.